nekrutnikolai/mysite/content/cv.md

 *June 2019*

-**Completed Johns Hopkins Center for Talented Youth: Crafting the Essay with a grade of A**
+**Johns Hopkins Center for Talented Youth: Crafting the Essay**

 *August 2019 - March 2020*

+* Completed with an A
 ---

 ## Languages